LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Related Work

 \section{Related Work}

 \textbf{LLM deception under pressure.} Recent work has shown that advanced LLMs may engage in a variety of deceptive behaviors.
-Prior work has identified multiple forms of LLM deception, including unfaithful reasoning where stated rationales diverge from actual decision processes \citep{chen2025reasoning,baker2025monitoring}, omission and misdirection that withhold or redirect information to mislead users \citep{park_ai_2023,dogra-etal-2025-language}, the persistence of deceptive strategies after safety fine-tuning \citep{hubinger_sleeper_2024}, manipulative or sabotaging behaviors revealed in audits of frontier models \citep{meinke_frontier_2025}, and sycophancy with user beliefs \citep{cheng2025social,fanous2025syceval}.
+Prior work has identified multiple forms of LLM deception, including unfaithful reasoning where stated rationales diverge from actual decision processes~\citep{ward2023honesty,chen2025reasoning,baker2025monitoring,zhang2025cognition}, omission and misdirection that withhold or redirect information to mislead users~\citep{park_ai_2023,dogra-etal-2025-language}, the persistence of deceptive strategies after safety fine-tuning~\citep{hubinger_sleeper_2024}, manipulative or sabotaging behaviors~\citep{meinke_frontier_2025}, and sycophancy with user beliefs~\citep{sharmatowards,cheng2025social,fanous2025syceval}.
 These findings call for evaluations that foreground deception under pressure rather than focusing narrowly on factual completion—precisely what our framework captures.

-Furthermore, most existing deception studies or benchmarks only focus on single-turn or short-horizon episodes~\citep{wu_opendeception_2025,ji_mitigating_2025,scheurer_large_2024,meinke_frontier_2025,greenblatt_alignment_2024,motwani_secret_2025,taylor_large_2025,huan2025can,wang2025thinking, ren2025mask}, without capturing the long-term dynamics of deception.
-To our knowledge, our work is the first to systematically investigate deception in long-horizon interactions, introducing a novel multi-agent simulation framework and a deception auditor that together enable fine-grained analysis of how and when deceptive strategies emerge over time.
+\textbf{Short-horizon vs. long-horizon deception.} Most existing deception studies or benchmarks focus on an LLM's capacity for deception in single-turn or short-horizon episodes~\citep{wu_opendeception_2025,ji_mitigating_2025,scheurer_large_2024,greenblatt_alignment_2024,motwani_secret_2025,taylor_large_2025,huan2025can,wang2025thinking, ren2025mask}. \citet{scheurer_large_2024} demonstrates that LLMs can deceive in a few-turn, high-pressure scenario, while \citet{meinke_frontier_2025} shows models can execute multi-turn ``scheming" to achieve a single, contained objective.
+Our work differs from this prior art by providing a systematic simulation designed to probe emergent deception over an \emph{extended sequence of interdependent tasks} rather than a single instance.